ArslanInfinite/fewpjs-jsf-scope/README.md

 ## Conclusion

-We figured out how scope works in JavaScript.
-We know that our declared variables and methods have their own execution contexts.
-We know we can have global-, function- and block-level scopes and that it's best practice to only make variables and functions available only where they're needed.
+We've now covered how scope works in JavaScript.
+We talked about how our declared variables and methods have their own execution contexts and global-, function- and block-level scopes.
+We also discussed that it's best practice to only make variables and functions available only where they're needed.

 ## Resources